hhxsv5/laravel-s/README.md

 ],
 ```

-- Timeout of Nginx proxy reading
+- Proxy read timeout of Nginx

 ```Nginx
 # Nginx will close the connection if the proxied server does not send data to Nginx in 60 seconds